jcbasso/zsh/README.md

 # JC.zsh

-JC.zsh is a Zsh configuration that seeks to look similar to Powerlevel10k but being completely custom _(though using Power10k git status)_.
+JC.zsh is a Zsh configuration that seeks to resemble to Powerlevel10k without the bulkiness of it _(though using Power10k gitstatus)_.

 ![JC.zsh example](docs/terminal_example.png)

 ## Disclaimer
-This is a personal zsh configuration so it will have some specific PATHs that you could delete or modify, some examples are the .zshpath and the gcp.plugin.zsh
+This is a personal zsh configuration so it will have some specific PATHs that you could delete or modify, some examples are the `.zshpath` and the `gcp.plugin.zsh`.

 ## Getting started
 To use this you just need to:
-1. Clone the repository to your `$HOME`
+1. Clone the repository to your `$HOME`.
 2. Modify .zshrc on `$HOME` to:
 ```bash
 # Own .zshrc